DZburst/4A_ILC_Cloud_Project/Front_End/README.md

 * JavaScript was used for client-side scripting, enabling dynamic content management and API interactions.
 * We faced challenges with CORS when attempting to communicate with the back-end server, and we are actively working to resolve these issues.

+  > Update : The issue was successfully solved.